-There’s a lot to consider when weighing the pros and cons of a wood fence versus a chain link fence.
-We’ve tried to make the process easier for you by diving deeper into some of the areas of consideration.
+There's a lot to consider when weighing the pros and cons of a wood fence versus a chain link fence.
+We've tried to make the process easier for you by diving deeper into some of the areas of consideration for your

 Before you start your fence project, it's critical that you review the regulations for your area.
 Many cities and/or homeowner's associations will have rules and regulations about the height, style and material of your fence.
 You can read more about California fence regulations here and here.